Claude Cowork Guide 2026: How to Add Skills, Connect Files & Automate Tasks

 Requirements:

-• Claude Desktop app (macOS only for now—Windows targeted for mid-2026)
+• Claude Desktop app (macOS or Windows)

 • Pro ($20/month) or Max ($100-200/month) subscription